tohagan/stlive/README.md

 ## Installation

+Mac / Linux:

+    $ sudo npm install stlive -g

+Windows:

     $ npm install stlive -g

 ### Installation Requirements

-To use the Sencha Touch features of this app you must first prepare a Sencha Touch and PhoneGap development environment by following the **System Setup** as outlined in:
+To use the 'create' or 'build' commands in this app you must first prepare a Sencha Touch and PhoneGap development environment by following the **System Setup** as outlined in:

  - [Sench Touch Guide](http://docs.sencha.com/touch/2.3.1/#!/guide/command).